rodluger/everest/docs/troubleshooting.rst

    This can happen if the transit isn't properly masked during the de-trending step, since PLD is trying as hard as it can to remove short-timescale features from the data.
 The way around this is to explicitly mask any known transits during de-trending.
-This can be done by instantiating a :py:obj`everest.Everest` object and specifying a transit mask:
+This can be done by instantiating a :py:obj:`everest.Everest` object and specifying a transit mask:

    .. code-block:: python